appium/appium-inspector/docs/overview.md

 * Switch to different application contexts
 * Access a library of various Appium driver commands

-All features are described in detail in the Session Configurator and Session Inspector sections.
+All features are described in detail in the Session Builder and Session Inspector sections.

 ## Under the Hood